Our teensy entryway used to be a master illusion: impossibly small but concealing a mountain of stuff.

 I keep one little seat for folks who need it.

-We had a shoe bench (carried over from our very first apartment) that housed torn mittens
+We had a storage bench (carried over from our very first apartment) that housed torn mittens

 , too-small (and forgotten about) seasonal outerwear